jjmmpp/J124-Final-Project/README.md

 One data set is humorous - describing a type of school as "party".
 Since I included this data set, I thought my article pitch should be on the more levitous side.

 Also, I question how useful is this data beyond interest/amusement?
 Most kids will go to local schools for affordability.
 How many have access to ivy league education?
+That would be important to include in the article.

 **The most valuable information from these data sets is *Degree*.
 That is what one can actually choose.**